rekalogika/rekalogika.dev/docs/mapper/05-context.md

 ## Built-in Context Objects

-The following context objects are provided by the mapper:
+The following context objects are provided by Mapper:

 * `MapperOptions`: Options for the mapping process.
 * `ObjectCache`: Used to store objects that have already been mapped.
 It is